niston/TextureScan/README.md

 **HOW TO USE**

 - Requires [Microsoft .NET Framework 4.7.1](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net471) or higher
-- Build from source, or exctract and run the executable from Release
+- Build from Source, or exctract and run the executable from Release
 - Select scan folder with textures in it
 - Hit GO button
 - Observe